jakesgordon/tic-tac-toe/readme.md

   | ReplayCommand
 ```

-This pattern enables our **server** to easily switch based on the command and perform different actions:
+This pattern enables our [server](./src/server.ts) to easily switch based on the command and
+perform different actions, e.g:

 ```typescript
 execute(command: AnyCommand) {